harishb2006/Ecommerce-Follow-Along/README.md

 # Milestone 29 - PayPal Integration Setup:
 In this milestone, we set up the PayPal sandbox environment for online payments.
 First, create a PayPal account and access the PayPal Developer Dashboard.
 From there, locate the sandbox accounts section, copy the UserID, and save it.
 Additionally, retrieve and save the client ID from the sandbox account.
 On the order confirmation page, implement two payment options: Cash on Delivery (COD) and online payment.
 Use radio buttons to toggle between these options, ensuring that the PayPal payment buttons appear when online payment is selected.
 In the next milestone, we will implement the functionality to display and process PayPal online payments.

+# Milestone 30 - Implementing PayPal Online Payments
+In this milestone, we integrate PayPal online payments into our project.
+Using the previously created PayPal sandbox account and client ID, implement the PayPal API to enable online transactions.
+Install the react-paypal-js NPM package, which provides the PayPalScriptProvider component to display various payment methods, including credit and debit cards.
+This step will enhance your understanding of integrating online payments seamlessly into your application.